-The Board of Directors has adopted written policies and procedures for review, approval and monitoring of transactions involving the Company and "related persons" (directors and executive officers or their immediate family members, or beneficial owners of greater than five percent of the Company's outstanding ordinary shares).
+The Board has adopted written policies and procedures for review, approval and monitoring of transactions involving the Company and "related persons" (directors and executive officers or their immediate family members, or beneficial owners of greater than five percent of the Company's outstanding ordinary shares).
 The policy covers any related person transaction that meets the minimum threshold for disclosure in the Proxy Statement under relevant SEC rules (generally, transactions involving amounts exceeding \$120,000 in which a related person has a direct or indirect material interest).
 Such transactions are subject to review and approval by the Audit Committee.

-Robert Campanelli is the Executive Director, Supply Chain at Par Pharmaceutical, Inc., a subsidiary of the Company.
+Robert Campanelli is the Executive Director, Strategic Operations at Par Pharmaceutical, Inc., a subsidiary of the Company.
 Mr. Campanelli joined Par Pharmaceutical Inc. in 2003 as a senior product manager and has worked in ascending areas of responsibility since that time.
 He is the brother of Paul Campanelli, President, Chief Executive Officer and Director of Endo.
-In 2017, Robert Campanelli received \$421,983 in total compensation, of which \$208,996 was salary, \$88,646 was annual and other bonuses and \$124,341 was a grant in the Company's long-term incentive equity plan.
+Robert Campanelli's 2018 compensation, calculated in accordance with the rules applicable to the Summary Compensation Table, totaled \$387,177, of which \$215,748 was salary, \$88,670 was annual and other bonuses and \$82,759 was compensation under the Company's long-term incentive equity plan.
 In addition, Robert Campanelli is also eligible to participate in the retirement plans, insurance programs, health benefits and other similar employee welfare benefit arrangements available to other employees of comparable level and on substantially similar terms and conditions.